onionshare/onionshare/BUILD.md

 * Open a command prompt, cd into the onionshare directory, and type: `pyinstaller -y setup\onionshare-win.spec`.
 Inside the `dist` folder there will be a folder called `onionshare` with `onionshare.exe` in it.

+If you want to build the installer:

+* Go to http://nsis.sourceforge.net/Download and download the latest NSIS.
+I downloaded `nsis-3.0b0-setup.exe`.
+* Right click on Computer, go to Properties.
+Click "Advanced system settings".
+Click Environment Variables.
+Under "System variables" double-click on Path to edit it.
+Add `;C:\Program Files (x86)\NSIS` to the end.
+Now you can just type `makensisw [script]` to build an installer.

+To build the installer:

+* Follow the steps above until to make the .exe.
+You should have a folder called `dist\onionshare` with a bunch of files inside of it, including `onionshare.exe`.
+* Open a command prompt, cd into the onionshare directory, and type: `makensisw setup\onionshare.nsi`.
+You'll find the installer, `OnionShare_Setup.exe`, inside the `dist` folder.

 ## Tests

 OnionShare includes [nose](https://nose.readthedocs.org/en/latest/) unit tests.
 First,